mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasProjectSpec defines the desired state of Project in Atlas
+AtlasProjectSpec defines the target state of Project in Atlas

 <table>
     <thead>